fusionhuh/wava/README.md

 sudo apt-get install -y libpulseaudio-dev libasound2-dev libfftw3-dev libconfig++-dev
 ```
 in your terminal on Ubuntu/Debian systems.

+i am not sure how installing these dependencies would work on other systems, but i was able to find the AURs for [fftw](https://aur.archlinux.org/packages/lib32-fftw) and [libconfig](https://aur.archlinux.org/packages/libconfig9).

 after dependencies are installed, run
 ```